 Moonta Mines Tourist Railway – Yorke Peninsula

-Address – The best place to start is the Visitor Information Centre situated in the former Railway Station Building off Blanch Terrace near Pollard Street, Moonta.
+Address – One place to start is the Visitor Information Centre situated in the former Railway Station Building off Blanch Terrace near Pollard Street, Moonta.

 (It can be seen from the main road as you enter the town.)

-A train runs on a small narrow-gauge line hauled behind an internal combustion engine of indeterminate origin between the well-presented Moonta Mines Museum in the original Moonta Mines School and the former Moonta Railway Station (now nicely restored as a tourist information centre,) a trip of a few kilometers that takes about 50 minutes.
+A train runs on a small narrow-gauge line hauled behind an internal combustion engine of indeterminate origin between the well-presented Moonta Mines Museum which is situated in the original Moonta Mines School and the former Moonta Railway Station (now nicely restored as a tourist information centre,) a trip of a few kilometers that takes about 50 minutes.
+The best place to catch the train is at the Moonta Mines Museum ticket office, 155 Veran Terrace, Moonta Mines.
+The train runs on weekends, school holidays and Wednesdays.
 There are plenty of mine relics, a restored horse tram that ran at Moonta, an Old School which is the main Museum and a few former miner’s cottages.
 The whole area well worth a visit.
 It is significant that the area has received a National Heritage listing.
 Even strolling down the main street of the town is an interesting exercise with plenty of shops including antique shops open on weekends.

 Naracoorte Information Centre and Museum Complex